 Sec.
 15.

-Copies of the annual certified notification of continuing agreement required by Section 14 shall be filed with the Attorney General and the Administrator.
-All such agreements shall be so filed prior to the 31st day of January.
-The Attorney General shall commence judicial proceedings to enforce compliance with this Section and Section 14, where a public agency or public safety agency has failed to timely enter into such agreement or file copies thereof.
+Copies of the annual financial reports, which include the required certification of continuation shall be so filed prior to the 31st day of January as required by Section 40 of this Act.
+At the Administrator’s request, the Attorney General shall commence judicial proceedings to enforce compliance with this Section and Section 14, where a public agency or public safety agency has failed to timely enter into such agreement or file copies thereof.
+(Can the submission process stay the same instead of changing every year?)

 50 ILCS 750/15.4a